 “Oh, I’m not sure, Greg.
 The factory ain’t ready for it, yet.
 Guess we’ll have to wait until we’re good to get it on, you know?”

-Laughter follows as if objectifying their partner is hilarious.
-As mentioned before, women are more often than not symbolized as sexual beings serving to pleasure men and nothing else.
+Laughter follows, as if objectifying their partner is hilarious.
+As mentioned before, women are more often than not symbolized as sexual being serving to pleasure men and nothing else.
 It is a sad reality society has been living with since ancient times, and there are barely any changes to this day.
-Pregnancy and labor is not a simple endeavor for women, and to birth, a child causes excruciating pain and requires life-threatening sacrifices.
+Pregnancy and labor is not a simple endeavor for women, and to birth a child causes excruciating pain and requires life-threatening sacrifices.
 Yet, they are not appreciated for their efforts in building a family, even after marriage, mothers are not mothers, but a ‘baby-making factory.’

 So, when women show power, they are ‘bossy?’
 No, they are the boss (quoting from Beyonce).
 It has become a norm for boys and men to lead because it correlates with their already-existing stereotypes, so why does society so fast on their feet react negatively to female leadership?
 Stereotypes are not a tradition we need to maintain.
 Stereotypes are a danger to both genders and should be eliminated for equality to triumph.
 Take Jacinda Ardern and Tsai Ing-Wen for example; as female Prime Minister and President, both are just as intelligent and superior at handling the COVID-19 pandemic until they are able to bring the virus to its knees.
 This proves the world women can handle top positions in organizations and create great impact beneficial to the world.

 “But they were one when they were little, aren’t they?”
 Yes, they are, but not anymore.
-An Associate Professor stated that, especially in a workplace, infantilizing women is a subtle way of differentiating from their male colleagues.
-In short, calling their women colleagues ‘girls’ is an umbrella term for immature, loud, and childish.
+An Associate Professor stated that, especially in a workplace, infantilizing women is a subtle way in differentiating from their male colleagues.
+In short, calling their women colleagues as ‘girls’ is an umbrella term for immature, loud and childish.

-Women are special creatures – they are neither the second gender of men nor one that should be dominated by.
-They are capable of conquering and just as strong as any other gender.
-Society should not constantly put women at the bottom of the food chain because they never preyed on, to begin with.
+Women are special creatures – they are neither a second gender of men nor one that should be dominated by.
+They are capable of conquering and just as strong as any other genders.
+Society should not constantly put women at the bottom of the food chain because they were never a prey to begin with.
 Women are valid, their voices deserve to be heard.